return to Home page

 BLENDED WINDOWS

-The sanctuary of Congregation Mishkan Or
+The sanctuary windows of Congregation Mishkan Or

-preserves memories of a blended congregation
+help preserve memories of a blended congregation

-(Image from video on Mishkan Or website)
+(Image from a video on the Mishkan Or website)

-Below: The colorful panes of glass on its eastern, southern and northern walls were a distinctive feature of the Fairmount Temple sanctuary.
-On a simple white background, they glistened like jewels.
-During a morning or early evening service, and notably on the High Holy Days, as the the earth turned their changing light and color made this space more beautiful and a place for thoughtful prayer.
+The colorful panes of glass in its southern wall were a distinctive feature of the Fairmount Temple sanctuary, designed by architect Percival Goodman.
+On a simple white wall they glistened like jewels.
+During a morning or early evening service and notably on the High Holy Days, as the sun rose and set the windows would change in brightness and color.
+For more than 60 years their glow helped the Joseph and Florence Mandel Sanctuary become a memorable place for prayer for so many.

 (Photo 2015 by Samuel D Gruber on his synagogue website.)